England's breakdown hotspots revealed

 Without regular maintenance, it's only a matter of time that these older vehicles break down, and money saved on a service ends up being spent on more expensive repairs later on.

 Our FOI to National Highways also reveals the motorways in England with the highest number of breakdowns.
-Each of the top 10 locations is an all-lane running smart motorway where the hard shoulder has been permanently converted to a live lane.
+All of the top 10 breakdown hotspots in England are all-lane running smart motorways where the hard shoulder has been permanently converted to a live lane.

 Smart motorways have faced some controversy in the last few years, with plans to construct new smart motorways scrapped in 2023 partly due to a lack of public confidence.